 Before Courtright could be arrested in New Mexico, he had hightailed it back to Fort Worth.
 Here, on West Belknap at Burnett Street, he established the T.I.C. (from the initials of “Timothy Isaiah Courtright”) detective agency, although some historians say the agency was little more than a glorified protection racket.

 On the afternoon of October 18, 1884 a New Mexico lawman stepped off of T&P’s eastbound train no. 305 accompanied by two Texas Rangers, extradition papers, and a murder warrant for the arrest of Courtright.

 The lawmen intended to find Courtright, arrest him, and hustle him onto T&P’s westbound train no. 301 at 8:55 p.m. back to New Mexico to stand trial.
 They had less than four hours.
-The New Mexico lawman and the two Texas Rangers tricked Courtright into meeting them at Ginocchio’s Hotel (managed by John Laneri) next to the train depot south of downtown (near today’s Tower 55).
+The New Mexico lawman and the two Texas Rangers tricked Courtright into meeting them at Ginocchio’s Hotel (managed by John Laneri) next to the 1882 Texas & Pacific passenger depot south of downtown (at today’s Tower 55).
 The lawmen arrested Courtright at gunpoint and held him in a room on the second floor of the hotel.